 Pucker those lips and get ready for something tart with today’s Wacky Word Wednesday, a weekly celebration of the wackiest and most interesting words from around the world!
+Today we are going to learn the word Verjuice.

 Today’s definition from TermWiki.com: